manjeet-singh-048/PicoRV32_soc_physical_design/README.md

   7. Pass necesary simulation commands

 ### Designing a Custom CMOS Inverter cell
 Creation of single height standard cell and plug this custom cell into a more complex design and perform it's PnR in the openlane flow.
 The standard cell chosen is a basic CMOS inverter and it will be plugged into the picorv32a core.
-More details in this [Github link](https://github.com/nickson-jose/vsdstdcelldesign)
+More details in Nickson's [Github link](https://github.com/nickson-jose/vsdstdcelldesign)

 #### Steps to extract spice netlist from layout (in Magic)
   - ```extract all```